priteshyadav444/HTML-CSS-JS/Buttons hover effects/README.md

-# implemented Hover effect on button applied custom css
+# Implemented Hover effect on button by appling custom css